deletX/DM-Project/README.md

 - `ifconfig` to get your IP
 - `python manage.py runserver 192.168.1.12:8000`

-or in Pycharm AddConfiguration -> add new -> djangoServer -> save -> run

 finally http://192.168.1.12:8000/admin/
 - Log in with credential created previously